EbubeStrong/Tailwind_Set_Up/README.md

 git clone https://github.com/EbubeStrong/Tailwind_Set_Up.git
 ```

-## 2️⃣ Create another folder Locally in your PC, open this *Repo* Folder and copy all the files from the *Repo* to your Folder.
+## 2️⃣ Create another folder Locally in your PC; open this *Repo* Folder and copy all the files from the *Repo* to your Folder.

  ## 3️⃣ Open your newly created folder and Install dependencies: